Jump directly to the content

 Rating: 4/5

-A heated throw with a difference – this one has sleeves so you wear it and it also has a foot pouch to snuggle your feet in for extra warmth.
+This is a heated throw with a difference as it has sleeves so you wear it and it has a foot pouch to snuggle your feet in for extra warmth.

 The grey velour on both sides feels thick and luxurious, but it’s slightly let down by the inside of the arms, which are not double-sided.